Kshitij1001/WebUI_groceryBilling/readme.md

-Just Open login.html with liveServer to run the application in a browser Product details and Employee details are saved in data.json Edit data.json to test the application with different data
+Just Open login.html with liveServer to run the application in a browser.
+Product details and Employee details are saved in data.json Edit data.json to test the application with different data